sjbrown/1kfa/mod_guide_gm.md

 they return.

 As the narrative is created, you will have opportunities to shape events.
-You decide how the world and the NPCs react to the actions of the PCs, and you have the freedom to describe the "meanwhile" -- all the goings-on "off-screen".
+It is primarily the GM who decides how the world and the NPCs react to the actions of the PCs, and they also have opportunities to describe the "meanwhile" -- all the goings-on "off-screen".
-These are the powers you will need to use to pull the narrative into a multi-chapter structure, and in each chapter, to earn *Journey points*.
+Use these powers to influence the narrative into a multi-chapter structure, and in each chapter, to earn *Journey points*.

 This is the exciting challenge offered to those taking on the mantle of GM.
-Using your skills at improvisation and interpretation to cast the actions of PCs into the desired chapter of the story, finding or inventing hidden meanings, and tying it all up into repercussions of epic importance is like solving a living, breathing puzzle.
+Using your skills at improvisation and interpretation to cast the actions of PCs into the desired chapter of the story, finding or inventing hidden meanings, and polishing it all up into repercussions of epic importance.
+Serving as GM should feel like solving a living, breathing puzzle.

 The game's incentives tie the GM tightly to *The Hero's Journey*.
 The other players may just be along for the ride, or they may also want to contribute to the structure of the narrative.
-Be on the lookout for signals that they're into this kind of fun, and use what they express about themes, relationships, emotional tone, conflicts, and backstory to co-create the journey.
+Use Ludic Listening to co-create the journey, noting what players express about themes, relationships, emotional tone, conflicts, and backstory.

 While you are *incentivized* to produce a narrative with this structure, due to the unpredictable nature of what other players will say and the